 My Tho was an important city in French colonial times, though now there is little left of that era.
 Walking around you can find a few hints of colonial times but they’re few and far between.

 After a disappointing lunch and disgracing myself by eating too many coconut candies, it was time to redeem myself in the food department.
-I didn’t research if there was a local specialty or recommended place to eat, so I just wandered until I found something appealing.
+I didn’t research if there was a local speciality or recommended place to eat, so I just wandered until I found something appealing.

 After walking through the back streets along the canal I emerged at a dusty side road where I found a busy food stall.

 On offer was mien ga; a glass noodle soup with chicken, bamboo shoots, and (in this case) a giant blood cube.
 This was 13,000 VND (60c USD) which is less than half the price you would pay in Saigon (I know, I’m totally getting ripped off with my $1.50 bowls of soup in Saigon).
 This alone was worth my wanders.

 By the end of the day, I was feeling mightily pleased with myself for have stayed around, especially getting to see the sunset over the river.

 Read more about my provincial wanders in Vietnam.

 Jimmy Dau says

 Oh man.
 Do you want some noodle soup with your blood cube? that looks huge!

 Ha, yeah luckily is was more of a tile than a cube, but it still was a lot.